orcasound/aifororcas-livesystem/ModelTraining/README.md

 # Install dependencies using `uv pip` (instead of plain `pip`)
 uv pip install -r requirements.txt
 ```

+I'm also including a full list of installed packages and versions in `requirements.lock.txt`, which was generated using `pip freeze`.

 ## Model data
 The base data used here is hosted on Current test set for evaluation is hosted on [Orca Sound website ](https://github.com/orcasound/orcadata/wiki/Pod.Cast-data-archive#test-sets).
 The model was trained with the following dataset -